junxit/us-congress-bills-117/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Department of Homeland Security Seal Protection Act”.
+This Act may be cited as the “Department of Homeland Security Seal Protection Act of 2022”.

 ## § 2.
 Prohibition on misuse of the Department of Homeland Security seal